Program Description

 Programming Paradigms Debugging Code Documentation Anti-Discriminatory Practices Project Presentations

-Git/Github Basics Python Package Tutorials Code Profiling
+Git/Github Basics Parallel Programming Code Profiling

 Logisitcal Details